Theodore Hesburgh: President of Notre Dame

-During the 1960s, when student demonstrations were held at colleges and universities across the United States, Hesburgh and many other collegiate presidents came under attack.
-For Notre Dame the climax of student unrest occurred in 1968–69.
+During the 1960s, when student demonstrations occurred at colleges and universities across the United States, Hesburgh and many other collegiate presidents came under attack.
+For Notre Dame, the climax of student unrest occurred in the 1968–69 academic year.
 On February 17, 1969, Hesburgh took a controversial position in dealing with anti-Vietnam War student activism on campus when he issued an eight-page letter to the student body outlining the university's stance on protests.
-Hesburgh's letter stated that student protesters who violated the rights of others or disrupted the school's operations would be given fifteen minutes to cease and desist before facing suspension, or expulsion if they refused to disperse.
+Hesburgh's letter stated that student protesters who violated the rights of others or disrupted the school's operations would be given fifteen minutes to cease and desist before facing suspension or expulsion if they refused to disperse.
 Hesburgh's action provoked controversy and made national headlines.
 The letter was reprinted in the New York Times, the Wall Street Journal, and the Washington Post.
-Although Hesburgh received harsh criticism from Notre Dame's students, including requests for his resignation, responses to editorials in 250 newspapers about his "fifteen-minute rule" were nearly all favorable.
+Although Hesburgh was criticized harshly by many Notre Dame students, some of whom demanded his resignation, responses to editorials in 250 newspapers about his "fifteen-minute rule" were nearly all favorable.
 In addition, President Richard Nixon sent Hesburgh a telegram praising his "tough stance" on the campus's student protests.

-At President Nixon's request, Hesburgh offered advice to Vice President Spiro Agnew in a letter written on February 27, 1969, that included suggestions for potential actions that could be taken to control the violence on college campuses.
-Hesburgh, who generally disagreed with the Nixon administration's policy in Vietnam and favored an accelerated withdrawal of the troops, advised against repressive legislation to control campus protests.
+At President Nixon's request, Hesburgh offered advice to Vice President Spiro Agnew in a letter written on February 27, 1969 that included suggestions for potential actions that could be taken to control the violence on college campuses.
+Hesburgh, who generally disagreed with the Nixon administration's policy in Vietnam and favored an accelerated withdrawal of U.S. troops, advised against repressive legislation to control campus protests.
 Hesburgh argued that university and college administrations should be allowed to continue to decide the appropriate action to take on their respective campuses.
 The National Governors Conference agreed with his view; the majority of state governors opposed the proposed legislation.
 In October 1969, Hesburgh publicly expressed his opposition to the war by signing a letter with other college presidents calling for withdrawal of U.S. forces from Vietnam and was present at an on-campus peace Mass with 2,500 Notre Dame students the following day.